roboflow/polygonzone/README.md

 PolygonZone accompanies [Roboflow Supervision](https://github.com/roboflow/supervision), a Python library with a range of utilities that are useful in computer vision projects.

+Please note that PolygonZone is not an annotation tool.
+It is a tool for retrieving coordinates of polygons that you have drawn on an image.

+This application is designed for desktop use.

 ## Getting Started 🚀

 To use PolygonZone, open up the [PolygonZone web application](https://roboflow.github.io/polygonzone/).
 Then: